JetBrains/Qodana/topics/jenkins.md

 ## Analyze specific branches

-<link-summary>Using the `when` block, you can tell %instance% which branches of your project to analyze.</link-summary>
+<link-summary>Using the 'when' block, you can tell %instance% which branches of your project to analyze.</link-summary>

 > To learn more about pull request analysis, see the [](inspect-your-code.md#Incremental+analysis) chapter.